WeWatchWall/stark-db/README.md

 ## Usage and Options

+### Long Transactions and Failures

+The design for concurrent writes relies on a central queue that orders short transactions.
+Short results are communicated across threads, and re-run if there are any collisions of target IDs.

+Long transactions still block up all the writes until they are complete.
+Queries of the type `INSERT...
+SELECT FROM ...` are always treated as long queries due to their read-write nature.
+An alternative approach is to separate the reading and the writing at the application level.
+Long transactions are ones that modify a parameter-specified number of rows (TODO: what parameter?).
+If the transaction is not marked as a long one, then it has to run twice - once to detect that it is long, and again to commit.
+A good way to avoid such issues is to run a `SELECT ...
+LIMIT ${PARAM + 1}` query and to check the length of the results against the long transaction parameter.
+Then, include the query to mark the transaction as long (isWAL = false): `UPDATE _stark_variable SET value = 0 WHERE name = 'isWAL'`.
+That variable's value is always reset to true (1) at the end of the transaction.

+Catastrophic failures of the engine may result in gaps near the end of the internal transaction log.
+As such, user applications that reqire 100% consistency should generate a non-ordered ID per transaction and add it to a separate database -- i.e. Redis -- during the transaction.
+In case of failure, the result IDs need to be compared to the request IDs.
+Any missing request IDs can be re-tried.
+This is not necessary if the node is shut down gracefully.

 ## Roadmap

+- Sharding - with a single queue.
 - Driver architecture for various DB engines.
 - Scaling tables & relations across nodes.